themetar/advent-of-code-2025/README.md

 Tests are generated on the fly and match input files with answer files.
 Pass the targeted puzzle as an argument in the command line `{day}_{puzzle_part}`.
 For example: `ruby tests/test.rb 01_2`

+### Additional tests

+Day 8 part 1 has a custom test, since it requires an extra parameter.
+Run it with `ruby tests/test_08_1.rb`

 ## Run the programs

 You can run the solution file itself like a script with input redirect `ruby days/XX_Y.rb <inputfile` or pipe `cat inputfile | ruby days/XX_Y.rb`